Katarism: Political recognition

 Katarism made its political breakthrough in the late 1970s through the leading role katarists played in CSUTCB.
 The katarists pushed the CSUTCB to become more indigenized.
 Eventually, the katarists split into two groups.
 The first, a more reformist strain, was led by Victor Hugo Cardenas, who later served as vice president under Gonzalo Sanchez de Lozada, heading efforts to institutionalize a neoliberal, state-led multiculturalism.
 A second strain articulated a path of Aymara nationalism.
 A political wing of the movement, the Tupaj Katari Revolutionary Movement (MRTK) was launched.
 This radical stream of katarism has been represented by Felipe Quispe (aka El Mallku), who took part in founding the Tupac Katari Guerrilla Army in the 1980s.
 This group later became the MIP (Indigenous Movement Pachakuti), which became outspoken critics of the neoliberal Washington Consensus and which coalesced around ethnic-based solidarity.
 Quispe advocated the creation of a new sovereign country, the Republic of Quillasuyo, named after one of the four regions of the old empire where the Incas conquered the Aymaras.
-Current Vice President of Bolivia Alvaro Garcia Linera was a member of this group.
+The ex Vice President of Bolivia under Evo Morales, Alvaro Garcia Linera, was a member of this group.

 Decline

 Katarist organizations were weakened during the 1980s.
 In this context NGOs began to appropriate katarist symbols.
 Populist parties, such as CONDEPA, also began to integrate katarist symbols in their discourse.
-After the Revolutionary Nationalist Movement (MNR) had incorporated katarist themes in its 1993 election campaign, other mainstream parties followed suit (most notably the Revolutionary Left Movement).
+After the Revolutionary Nationalist Movement (MNR) had incorporated katarist themes in its 1993 election campaign and elected katarist Víctor Hugo Cárdenas as vice president, other mainstream parties followed suit (most notably the Revolutionary Left Movement).
+Jenaro Flores Santos ran as the vice presidential candidate of United Left.
+By 2000 katarist parties disappeared.
+In the late 1990s, two new indigenist parties Movimiento al Socialismo and Pachakuti Indigenous Movement which gained far more support than their katarist predecessors.